 When a crime is committed, the offender may receive a criminal record as a result.
 Criminal records come with very severe consequences that can impact the rest of a person’s life.
 Criminal records can make it difficult for people to get jobs, housing, education, loans, and more.
-Pennsylvania realizes this effect that criminal records have on people.
-This is why the state offers offenders the chance to expunge their record, as long as they qualify.
+Pennsylvania realizes the effect that criminal records have on people.
+This is why the state offers offenders the chance to expunge their records, as long as they qualify.
 Expungement allows crimes and misdemeanors to be erased from a person’s criminal record.
 When this happens, the individual can truthfully answer “no” to whether or not they committed a crime on any necessary applications or documents.
 After a record is expunged, it can only be accessed by certain law enforcement agencies.
+Please continue reading to learn more about the expungement laws in Pennsylvania and how a dedicated York County, PA expungement lawyer can help you through the process.

 Am I Eligible?